-Patients should engage in appropriate nutritional intake and physical activity before receiving Vascepa, which should continue during treatment with Vascepa.
+- Patients should engage in appropriate nutritional intake and physical activity before receiving Vascepa, which should continue during treatment with Vascepa.

-The daily dose of Vascepa is 4 grams per day taken as either:
+- The daily dose of Vascepa is 4 grams per day taken as either:

-Patients should be advised to swallow Vascepa capsules whole.
+- Advise patients to swallow Vascepa capsules whole.
 Do not break open, crush, dissolve, or chew Vascepa.

 Dosage Forms and Strengths